For municipal, parks & public works procurement

 Maintenance protocol

-Documented maintenance protocol for parks and public works staff.
-Debris management, surface rinsing intervals, and edge restraint inspection schedule.
-Included in the project closeout package.
+Documented protocol for parks and public works staff.
+Included in project closeout.

 Procurement cost context